Addressing Plastic Pollution and Its Deadly Impacts

 For example, tiny marine organisms ingest microplastics, which are subsequently consumed by larger predators in the marine ecosystem.

-As larger predators consume more tiny marine organism, they accumulate higher concentrations of plastic-associated toxins in their tissues, which can have detrimental effects on their health and reproductive success.
+As larger predators consume more tiny marine organisms, they accumulate higher concentrations of plastic-associated toxins in their tissues, which can have detrimental effects on their health and reproductive success.

 Coral Reefs